TracDucAnh/Diabetics-Prediction-Using-Logistic-Regression-Model/README.md

 The dataset was collected via: <https://www.kaggle.com/datasets/kandij/diabetes-dataset>

-You can check the dataset in more detail when running Diabetes_patients_report.py, the program will return Diabetes_patents_report.html and you can see the statistics in your browsers.
+You can check the dataset in more detail when running Diabetes_patients_report.py, the program will return Diabetes_patents_report.html and you can see the statistics on your browsers.

 ## How to run the program?